Honorary President

 Ambassador

-Steve Webb was a Member of Parliament in South Gloucestershire from 1997 to 2015 and has been a keen supporter of the Jessie May Trust for many years.
-He was the Pensions Minister in the government between 2010 and 2015.
+Sir Steve Webb was a Member of Parliament in South Gloucestershire from 1997 to 2015 and has been a keen supporter of the Jessie May Trust for many years.
+During his time in government, he served as the Pensions Minister from 2010 to 2015.

-Steve lives with his family near Thornbury and in his spare time he volunteers as a debt adviser with Thornbury-based New Start Debt Advice.
+Steve lives with his family near Thornbury and volunteers in his spare time as a debt adviser with the Thornbury-based charity New Start Debt Advice.

 Laura Tomlinson